Esra-K/Esra-K.github.io/index.md

     <h3>Extracurricular Activities</h3>
     <ul>
       <li>
-        Co-implemented a QA pipleline for tabluar data (a solution to
+        Co-implemented a QA pipeline for tabular data (a solution to
         <a href="https://github.com/language-ml/SemEval2025-Task8"
           >SemEval 2025 task 8</a
         >)